The future is fast approaching, and a new era of digital innovation is here.

 Business Building room 127Office:(909) 384-8520 Administrative SecretaryPhone:(909) 384-8520 vmarquez@valleycollege.edu Melissa HerediaAdministrative Secretary(909) 384-8908 mheredia@valleycollege.edu

-This is a fully online course.
-To participate in this class you must have access to an internet connected computer with appropriate software installed.
+This is a hybrid , in-person and online course.
+To participate in this class you must attend the scheduled classes and have access to an internet connected computer with appropriate software installed.
 Refer to the supported hardware list and required software before you enroll in this course.

 Students are encouraged to seek assistance during my Office Hours.
 If unable to meet with me, leave a clear message on the Discord.com channel assigned to your course.